 Drake desires to work reciprocally with local neighborhoods and community organizations.
 Annually, Drake partners with over 100 community agencies and schools on a variety of projects from lunch hour reading programs with kids at King elementary to building houses with Habitat for Humanity.
 Whatever your interest there is an opportunity for you to get involved!
 Check out below for some of the requests we've received recently or search the United Way Volunteer Database for 100s of opportunities.
-To search statewide, including political and faith-based opportunities, visit the Volunteer Iowa website (you can filter by location).

 If you're looking to develop a more ongoing relationship with a community partner, read through this checklist first.